-Demand for video streaming, gaming, telehealth, real-time inferencing and other applications has skyrocketed.
-Computing at the “CDN Edge” can provide enterprises with a high-performing, reliable, low-latency solution that is just 10-25 ms away from internet users in major U.S. metros.
-A centralized cloud architecture meets many of today’s use-case requirements for performance and Quality of Experience (QoE), but emerging use-cases demand much more.
+Demand for video streaming, gaming, telehealth, real-time inferencing, and other applications has skyrocketed.
+Computing at the “CDN Edge” can provide enterprises with a high-performing, reliable, low-latency solution just 10-25 ms away from internet users in major U.S. metros.
+A centralized cloud architecture meets many of today’s use-case requirements for performance and Quality of Experience (QoE), but emerging use cases demand much more.
 Depending on the use case, the CDN Edge and the 5G Edge provide the best options for moving workloads from public cloud environments closer to end users, delivering economies of scale and improved performance.

 The CDN Edge sits in the middle between cloud providers and the 5G Edge.
-At Verizon Media, the CDN Edge is comprised of multiple layers:
+At Verizon Media, now Edgio, the CDN Edge is comprised of multiple layers:

 Global Delivery Network

 Global CDN network — The foundation of the CDN Edge is our global CDN network, currently consisting of 250+ Tbps of egress capacity across 300+ PoP locations worldwide.
 Our network is interconnected with over 7,000 last-mile networks.